patarapolw/HanziLevelUp/README.md

 - Speak sentences and vocabularies when clicked on.
 (Tested on Mac OSX)
     - May need to be modified to [google_speech](https://pypi.org/project/google_speech/) if you want it spoken on non-mac.
 - Show Hanzi decomposition and super-decomposition (powered by [CJKhyperradicals](http://cjkhyperradicals.herokuapp.com/)).
+- 60 major Hanzi levels -- learn or review in each levels, based on [Hanzi Level Project](https://hanzilevelproject.blogspot.com).

 ## Installation and Get-it-running